Somme Battle: The First Day

 The Surreys played the game.

-But Wilfred Nevill would not live to enjoy his brief moment of fame.
-He was last seen apparently sharing a joke with his men and smoking a cigarette.
-His body was later recovered just yards from the German front-line.
+But Wilfred Nevill would not live to enjoy his brief moment in the public eye.
+Instead, he was last seen apparently sharing a joke with his men and smoking a cigarette - his body was later recovered just yards from the German front-line.

 Already astonished at the sight of British Officers leading their men into the attack wearing monocles and carrying what appeared to be walking sticks the Germans reproduced the illustrations of the Surreys not as examples of heroism but of English absurdity and of their callous attitude toward the lives of their men.